 Ocean and Land Carbon Uptake

-AR5 concluded with very high confidence that ocean carbon uptake of anthropogenic CO2 will continue under all RCPs through the 21century, with higher uptake corresponding to higher concentration pathways.
+The AR5 concluded with very high confidence that ocean carbon uptake of anthropogenic CO2 will continue under all RCPs through the 21st century, with higher uptake corresponding to higher concentration pathways.
 The future evolution of the land carbon uptake was assessed to be much more uncertain than for ocean carbon uptake, with a majority of CMIP5 models projecting a continued cumulative carbon uptake.